larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 A character who has their Current Body reduced to -1 is considered **Bleeding Out**.
 A character cannot be reduced to below -1 Body, regardless of the amount of damage taken.

 **Bleeding Out** lasts for 1 minute, during which the character is unconscious and may not make any game actions that require consciousness.
-Any amount of healing will restore the character’s Body by the amount stated by the healing effect, and they will no longer be **Bleeding Out**.
+Any amount of healing will restore the character's Body by the amount stated by the healing effect, and they will no longer be **Bleeding Out**.

 Receiving First Aid will pause the dying count until the First Aid is completed or the character performing the First Aid is interrupted, at which point the **Dying** character will either be at 0 body, **Unconscious**, or their **Bleeding Out** count will resume at its previous count.